-From \vec{c}i , we learn relations between concepts automatically.
-To that end, \vec{c}i serves as the input for a supervised learning module, which associates a contextual probability $p^(\omega|\vec{c}i)$ to a shot i for all ω in Λ_S .
-To optimize parameter settings, we use three-fold cross validation on the previously unused data from the validation set.
+From \mathbf{c}i we learn relations between concepts automatically.
+To that end, \mathbf{c}i serves as the input for a supervised learning module, which associates a contextual probability $p^(\omega|\mathbf{c}i)$ to a shot i for all ω in Λ_S .
+To optimize parameter settings, we use three-fold cross-validation on the previously unused data from the validation set.

 The output of the context analysis step is also the output of the entire semantic pathfinder on video documents.
-On the way, we have included in the semantic pathfinder, the results of the analysis on raw data, facts derived from production by the use of style features, and a context perspective of the author's intent by using semantic features.
-For each concept, we obtain a probability based on content, style, and context.
-We select from the three possibilities the one that maximizes average precision based
+On the way we have included in the semantic pathfinder, the results of the analysis on raw data, facts derived from production by the use of style features, and a context perspective of the author's intent by using semantic features.
+For each concept we obtain a probability based on content, style, and context.
+We select from the three possibilities the one that maximizes average precision based on validation set performance.
+The semantic pathfinder provides us with the opportunity to decide whether a one-shot analysis step is best for the concept only concentrating on content, or a two-analysis step classifier increasing discriminatory power by adding production style to content, or that a concept profits most from a consecutive analysis path using content, style, and context.